wikitops/ansible_kibana/README.md

 $ vagrant up
 ```

-If everything run has expected, you should deploy pipeline files in /opt/kibana/pipeline to manage logs.

 The Kibana Web interface should be accessible at : http://10.0.3.131:5601/

 #### Docker Deployment

-To deploy the Kibana client on Docker, you have to configure the variable *kibana_on_docker* to *true* in the file kibana.yml before running the playbook :
+To deploy the Kibana client on Docker, you have to configure the variable *kibana_install_type* to *docker* in the file kibana.yml before running the playbook :

 ```yaml
 [...]